AdrianMargarit/Car-game/README.md

 //Car game in C++
-//My biggest and hardest project so far in C++
+//My biggest project so far in C++